Battle of Sangarará: Battle

 In the morning hours of November 18, the rebel forces occupied nearby hills and surrounded the church.
+Historical accounts outline Túpac Amaru II's request that creoles, women, and children be allowed to leave the church before the attack.
+The day before, Tiburcio Landa, Fernando Cabrera and Pedro Sahuaraura argued whether or not to set up camp by the church or in an open area by the town.
+The three also argued over who was leading the militia, which led to poor communication and cooperation amongst the corregidores.

-Sympathetic historical accounts outline Túpac Amaru II's request that Creoles, women, and children be allowed to leave the church before the attack.
-The rebels began attacking the Spanish with slingshots until the church caught fire, either through arson by Túpac Amaru II or through the sudden spark of Spanish gunpowder.
-The Spanish fled the church and were routed by the surrounding forces, who were armed with only spears and slings.
+The rebels began attacking the Spanish with slingshots and light rifle fire.
+The royalist militia took positions from inside the church.
+The church caught fire, either through arson by Túpac Amaru II or through the sudden spark of Spanish gunpowder.
+Landa ordered that no soldier leave the church.
+Regardless, many fled, and the area was surrounded by Túpac Amaru's army, and Tomasa Tito Condemayta women's garrison.
 Spanish troops had brought cannons with them, but they were rendered ineffective by the walls of the church.
+The battle ended at noon, after 6 hours of exhausting fighting, and the victory of Túpac Amaru was sealed.
 Historical casualty estimates for the Spanish ranged from 300 to 576.
 Estimates for rebel casualties number only 15 killed and 30 wounded.

 Aftermath

 Túpac Amaru II's decisive victory helped to boost his support among Indians and gained him Spanish arms.
 It also helped to create fear among the Spanish in the area, although Spanish colonial officials used the violent nature of the battle in propaganda against the rebels.
 The Bishop of Cuzco excommunicated Túpac Amaru II from the church for the destruction of the church in Sangarará.
 The violent, anti-religious portrayals of the rebel leadership helped to limit support from Creoles and Mestizos.
 Following the battle, the rebels solidified their hold on the outside areas instead of attacking Cuzco, going against the advice of fellow commander (and Túpac Amaru II's wife) Micaela Bastidas.